Koha-Community/kohadocs/en/source/02_administration.rst

     **Important**

-    This preference only applies to French systems at this time.
+    This preference only applies to installations using UNIMARC at this time.

 Default: Don't allow